 3. Review by the Mediation Committee

-Discussed below must be based on any of the following:
+Review by the Mediation Committee as discussed in the procedures below must be based on any of the following:

 4. Issues not Subject to Review